trevortknguyen/nonparametric/README.md

 to allow you to get the right environment set up on your machine.
 Just run `nix-shell` in the repository directory.
 Then run `jupyter notebook` to launch a Jupyter server.

+## Ideas to investigate
+- receding horizons to limit the number of points to use when streaming KDEs